 Deciding where to stay in Memphis

 As a closing note, let’s summarize this travel guide.
-We covered the best areas of Nashville so you can decide which part of town you want to stay in.
+We covered the best areas of Memphis so you can decide which part of town you want to stay in.

 - East Memphis